-- in the lab by recording mortality during prolonged exposure experiments - in dedicated mesocosms, or in drainable ponds - in the field, for example by determining age structure after one capture, or by capture-tag-recapture efforts
+- in the lab by recording mortality during exposure experiments - in dedicated setups simulating a realistic situation such as mesocosms or drainable ponds for aquatic species - in the field, for example by determining age structure after one capture, or by capture-mark-recapture efforts.
+The latter is a method commonly used in ecology to estimate an animal population's size where it is impractical to count every individual.